ltsai323/xPhoton/xPhoton/README.md

 ```

-folder illustration :
+folder illustration : <br/>
-bin : executables for this subrepository
+bin           : executables for this subrepository<br/>
-src\interface : stable codes and used codes put .cc and .h files
+src\interface : stable codes and used codes put .cc and .h files<br/>
-data : put text files
+data          : put text files<br/>
-python : python library can be imported
+python        : python library can be imported<br/>
-scripts : Some bash or python scripts can be directly executed.
+scripts       : Some bash or python scripts can be directly executed.<br/>
 test          : test region.
-Do anything in this.
+Do anything in this.<br/>
 dev           : developing codes.
-Compile by makefile only
+Compile by makefile only<br/>